wwilsman/interactor.js/src/content/actions/click.md

 ```

 <!-- hint: warning -->
-The `click()` action will first assert that the element can be focused and is
+The `click()` action will first assert that the element is not disabled.
-not disabled.
 <!-- endhint -->